Fire hydrant: Operation

-New firefighters are often trained extensively on fire hydrants in the fire academy to be quick and safe while connecting the fire engine to the fire hydrant (usually within 1 minute).
+New firefighters are often trained extensively on fire hydrants in the fire academy to be quick and safe while connecting the fire engine to the fire hydrant (usually within one minute).
 Time is often critical as other firefighters will be waiting for the water supply.
 When operating a hydrant, a firefighter typically wears appropriate personal protective equipment, such as gloves and a helmet with face shield worn.
 High-pressure water coursing through a potentially aging and corroding hydrant could cause a failure, injuring the firefighter operating the hydrant or bystanders.

 In most jurisdictions it is illegal to park a car within a certain distance of a fire hydrant.
 In North America, the distances are commonly 3 to 5 m, often indicated by yellow or red paint on the curb.
 The rationale behind these laws is that hydrants need to be visible and accessible in an emergency.
+In the event that a car is illegally parked next to a fire hydrant when firefighters need access to it, firefighters are legally allowed to break the car's windows to run the hose through it, while the car owner receives a parking citation.

 Other uses

 Street pooling

 In 1896, during a terrible heatwave in New York City, the Commissioner of Public Works ordered the opening of the fire hydrants to provide relief to the population.
 Today some US communities provide low flow sprinkler heads to enable residents to use the hydrants to cool off during hot weather, while gaining some control on water usage.
 Sometimes those simply seeking to play in the water remove the caps and open the valve, providing residents a place to play and cool off in summer.